Types of Procedures

 is considerably smaller and facilitates much smaller meals, meaning less

-in hormones that stimulate appetite and supress hunger.
+in hormones that stimulate appetite and suppress hunger.

 Gastric Bypass produces significant long-term weight loss, typically between